openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

     K = H(K1, C1, K2, C2), C = (C1, C2)

-We do not have to add PK1 and PK2 to H to preserve multi-user security, because to break security the adversary has to distinguish a set of challenge keys K*_u from random, one per user or public key.
+Our aim is to preserve multi-user security.
+A common approach to this is to add the public key into the key derivation for K. However, it turns out that this is not necessary here.
+To break security of the combined scheme in the multi-user setting, the adversary has to distinguish a set of challenge keys

+  K*_u = H(K1*_u, C1*_u, K2*_u, C2*_u)

+for users u in some set from random, also given ciphertexts `C*_u = (C1*_u, C2*_u)`.
 For each of these K* it holds that if the adversary never makes a query

     H(K1*_u, C1*_u, K2*_u, C2*_u)